 Trying to run a project without the aid of a project management method can be compared to embarking on a journey without a map.
 You might have a clear idea about your chosen destination, but how are you going to get there?
 What should you take with you?
 What will happen if you encounter problems or threats along the way?
+This would be a great article to show your boss the benefits of project management training.

 As the above analogy makes clear, it is all too easy to focus on what the project aims to produce (e.g. a new office block or a new website), without giving proper consideration to organising the work involved in reaching that goal.